electric-sql/electric/docs/api/cli.md

 npx electric-sql show-config
 ```

-### `with-config`
+### with-config

 This command allows you to run a subcommand substituting arguments configured with Electric environment variables.
 It also makes all Electric configuration environment variables available to the subcommand.

-One of the main use cases for this command is running migrations against your Electric Postgres Proxy using the configuration specified locally.
+One of the main use cases for this command is running migrations against your Migration proxy using the configuration specified locally.

 It takes a single string argument, which is the command to run in string form, and substitutes configuration values inside double braces: